secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Operating System Fundamentals/Linux Fundamentals/Linux Hardening/System Logs and Monitoring.md

 Feb 28 2023 18:15:21 CRON[2345]: pam_unix(cron:session): session opened for user root by (uid=0)
 Feb 28 2023 18:15:24 CRON[2345]: pam_unix(cron:session): session closed for user root
 ```
 - In this example, we can see in the first line that a successful public key has been used for authentication for the user `admin`.
-Additionally, we can see that this user is in the `sudoers` group because he can execute commands using `sudo`.
-The kernel message indicates that unexpected traffic was allowed on port 22, which could indicate a potential security breach.
-After that, we see that a new session was created for user "admin" by `systemd-logind` and that a `cron` session opened and closed for the user `root`.
+- Additionally, we can see that this user is in the `sudoers` group because he can execute commands using `sudo`.
+- The kernel message indicates that unexpected traffic was allowed on port 22, which could indicate a potential security breach.
+- After that, we see that a new session was created for user "admin" by `systemd-logind` and that a `cron` session opened and closed for the user `root`.

 ### Application Logs
-- These logs contain information about the activities of specific applications running on the system.
-They are often stored in their own files, such as `/var/log/apache2/error.log` for the Apache web server or `/var/log/mysql/error.log` for the MySQL database server.
-These logs are particularly important when we are targeting specific applications, such as web servers or databases, as they can provide insights into how these applications are processing and handling data.
-By examining these logs, we can identify potential vulnerabilities or misconfigurations.
-For example, access logs can be used to track requests made to a web server, while audit logs can be used to track changes made to the system or to specific files.
-These logs can be used to identify unauthorized access attempts, data exfiltration, or other suspicious activity.
-- Besides, access and audit logs are critical logs that record information about the actions of users and processes on the system.
-They are crucial for security and compliance purposes, and we can use them to identify potential security issues and attack vectors.
-- For example, `access logs` keep a record of user and process activity on the system, including login attempts, file accesses, and network connections. `Audit logs` record information about security-relevant events on the system, such as modifications to system configuration files or attempts to modify system files or settings.
-These logs help track potential attacks and activities or identify security breaches or other issues.
-An example entry in an access log file can look like the following:
+- **Application logs** contain information about the activities of specific applications on the system, such as web servers or databases.
+They are typically stored in their own dedicated files, like `/var/log/apache2/error.log` for Apache or `/var/log/mysql/error.log` for MySQL.
+- These logs are crucial for identifying vulnerabilities, misconfigurations, unauthorized access attempts, and data exfiltration, especially when targeting specific applications.
+- **Access and audit logs** are key for tracking user and process activities, and are vital for security and compliance.
+Access logs record user interactions with the system (e.g., login attempts, file accesses), while audit logs track security-relevant events (e.g., modifications to system configurations).
+- Reviewing these logs helps identify potential security threats, breaches, or misconfigurations that could expose the system to attacks.
 - #### Access Log Entry
 ```shell-session
 2023-03-07T10:15:23+00:00 servername privileged.sh: htb-student accessed /root/hidden/api-keys.txt
 ```
 - In this log entry, we can see that the user `htb-student` used the `privileged.sh` script to access the `api-keys.txt` file in the `/root/hidden/` directory.
-On Linux systems, most common services have default locations for access logs:
+- On Linux systems, most common services have default locations for access logs:
 ![[Screenshot_20241108_202323.png]]

 ### Security Logs
-- These security logs and their events are often recorded in a variety of log files, depending on the specific security application or tool in use.
-For example, the Fail2ban application records failed login attempts in the `/var/log/fail2ban.log` file, while the UFW firewall records activity in the `/var/log/ufw.log` file.
-Other security-related events, such as changes to system files or settings, may be recorded in more general system logs such as `/var/log/syslog` or `/var/log/auth.log`.
-As penetration testers, we can use log analysis tools and techniques to search for specific events or patterns of activity that may indicate a security issue and use that information to further test the system for vulnerabilities or potential attack vectors.
-- It is important to be familiar with the default locations for access logs and other log files on Linux systems, as this information can be useful when performing a security assessment or penetration test.
-By understanding how security-related events are recorded and stored, we can more effectively analyze log data and identify potential security issues.
+- **Security logs** are stored in various log files, depending on the tool or application.
+For example:
+    - **Fail2ban** logs failed login attempts in `/var/log/fail2ban.log`.
+    - **UFW** (Uncomplicated Firewall) records activity in `/var/log/ufw.log`.
+    - General security events like system file changes may be logged in `/var/log/syslog` or `/var/log/auth.log`.
+- **Penetration testers** can use log analysis to identify security issues by searching for specific events or patterns, helping to detect vulnerabilities or attack vectors.
+- Familiarity with default log locations is essential for effective security assessments, as it enables better identification of security-related events.
-- All these logs can be accessed and analyzed using a variety of tools, including the log file viewers built into most Linux desktop environments, as well as command-line tools such as the `tail`, `grep`, and `sed` commands.
-Proper analysis of system logs can help identify and troubleshoot system issues, as well as detect security breaches and other events of interest.
+- Logs can be analyzed using tools like built-in log file viewers, or command-line tools (`tail`, `grep`, `sed`), aiding in the detection of security breaches and system troubleshooting.